apiverve/textsummarizer.NET-API/Readme.md

     "originalWords": 67,
     "summaryWords": 30,
     "percentDifference": 44.78,
-    "summary": "A news article can include accounts of eyewitnesses to the happening event.
-Headlines can be used to focus the reader's attention on a particular (or main) part of the article."
+    "summary": "Headlines can be used to focus the reader's attention on a particular (or main) part of the article.
+A news article can include accounts of eyewitnesses to the happening event."
   },
   "code": 200
 }